wirequery/wirequery/README.md

-# Introduction

 Capture, explore, and analyze data flowing in and out of your applications, without compromising privacy.

-WireQuery captures HTTP requests and responses based on the provided query in the WireQuery UI.
+WireQuery is an open source product that captures HTTP requests and responses based on the provided query in the WireQuery UI.
 Masking is done in the application itself, so that sensitive data won't leave your servers.

+# How It Works

 # Variants